 New York State Troopers use two devices to measure vehicle speed: Stalker DSR units and LTI Ultralyte LR B devices.
 Stalker Directional Sensing Radar employs a ground-breaking technology that allows the radar unit to detect the speed of an approaching or withdrawing object while the unit is stationary or moving.
 The LTI Ultralyte LR B is a pinpoint laser device that sends out a beam of light and then reads the speed when the light bounces back from a moving object.
 The beam is only three feet wide at 1,000 feet of distance, allowing officers to validate the speed of a single vehicle, even in tight traffic.
 These are precise instruments that require little on the part of an operator to get an accurate reading.

-The Police Do Not Even Need to Be Present to Issue Speeding Tickets.
+The Police Do Not Even Need to Be Present to Issue Speeding Tickets in New York.

 A variety of different methods and forms of technology are used to measure the speed of a vehicle.
 Some of the most common methods of determining the charge are with speed cameras and aerial speed devices.
 A speed radar camera is used to trigger a camera to photograph vehicles traveling faster than a set speed.
 This type of device also captures the specific time, location, and speed.
 Police in New York measure vehicle speeds using aircraft by monitoring the time that it takes a target to travel between two marked spots.
 The aerial speed devices then signal to ground officers, who issue the speeding violations.

 There Are Hefty Fines—and Those Do Not Include Surcharges.